 PVC Pipe Stormwater - 90mm or 100mm?
 Plumbing Supplies

-- The question really is about catering to the Annual exceedance probability.
+The main question to consider is how much water the pipe is catching, where you live regarding rain intensity, and the risk of flooding in your dwelling due to overflowing.
+A 100 mm stormwater pipe has 20% greater capacity than a 90mm stormwater pipe, but it all depends on the Annual exceedance probability.
 This refers to the probability that a given total rainfall over a given duration will be exceeded in any one year.

+To determine the correct size pipe for your needs, AS3500.3 states that you need to design for a AEP 1% for box gutters and 5% for eaves gutters.
+If this is your stormwater drainage for a house, there's a very high chance it's going to be eaves gutter.
 Google BOM IFD and input the coordinates of your building.
 Multiply the AEP (mm/hr) by the roof area and divide by 3600 to get your total flow rate for the roof.
-Once you calculated that, you can then select the correct size pipe.
-You will also need 600mm of cover over your pipe if it's a trafficable area.
+Once you have calculated that, you can select the correct size pipe.
+Keep in mind that you will also need 600mm of cover over your pipe if it's a trafficable area.